Skip to content

 Let me conclude with three brief recommendations on what that stewarding might look like.

-• Second, it would mean rethinking the ‘why’ behind your mission statement, understanding the original motivation for the existence of the organization and placing it at the center of your deliberations.
+• Second, it would mean rethinking the ‘why’ behind your mission statement, understanding the original motivation for the organization’s existence, and placing it at the center of your deliberations.
 Keeping that at the center gives you the freedom to embrace significant change in how you do things without losing the central focus and purpose of the organization’s existence.

-• And finally, this stewarding calls us to a deeper commitment to discernment as a community.
-How can you lead your organization at every level to embrace disciplines that allow you to hear and affirm God‘s leading at a new level?
+• And finally, this stewarding calls us to a more profound commitment to discernment as a community.
+How can you lead your organization at every level to embrace disciplines that allow you to hear and affirm God’s leading at a new level?

-My prayer is that you use the brokenness of this moment to build an even better future for your organization, led by the Holy Spirit, embracing a culture of change and holding lightly to the reins as a true steward leader.
+I pray that you use this moment’s brokenness to build an even better future for your organization, led by the Holy Spirit, embracing a culture of change and holding lightly to the reins as afaithfule steward leader.

 ####

-Dr R. Scott Rodin is Senior Consultant/Chief Strategy Officer for The Focus Group.
+R. Scott Rodin is the Senior Consultant/Chief Strategy Officer for The Focus Group.
 He also serves as a Senior Fellow of the Association of Biblical Higher Education and as board chair for ChinaSource.
-Over the past thirty-eight years Scott Rodin has helped hundreds of organizations improve their effectiveness in leadership, fund development, strategic planning and board development.
+Over the past thirty-eight years, Scott Rodin has helped hundreds of organizations improve their effectiveness in leadership, fund development, strategic planning, and board development.

 logo-small